-Probiotics are everywhere.
+Probiotics are the latest health trend.
 You’ve probably seen them in your local supermarket or had your friend go on about the supposed health benefits.
 This is a rapidly expanding industry, with sales of probiotics exceeding $35 billion in 2015 and set to reach $65 billion by 2024(1).
 However, as with all things nutrition, there is a lot of misinformation and people trying to sell you things that will cost you an arm and a leg but have no benefit to you what so ever.

 To understand how probiotics can benefit you, we first need to understand what they are.
 So let us go back to basics and find out what probiotics are and how they might benefit you.